ersilia-os/outreachy-contributions/README.md

    ```bash
    jupyter lab
    ```
-4. Navigate to `notebook/notebooks/Drug Response Prediction.ipynb` and run the notebook
+2. Navigate to `notebook/notebooks/TCR-Epitope Binding Affinity Prediction.ipynb` and run the notebook

 #### Understanding the Project Workflow
 1. Download and Move the Dataset to `data\`